Crispy Leftover Chicken and Shells Casserole

 🥘 Ingredients and Notes

-For the Pasta – Shells work great for this leftover chicken recipe, but you can also use the tubular rigatoni like what we use in our best mac and cheese.
+For the Pasta – Shells work great for this leftover chicken recipe, but you can also use the tubular rigatoni like what we use in our best rigatoni mac and cheese with bacon in it.

-Cream Soup – You can also use cream of mushroom or cream of celery soup in this recipe.
+Cream Soup – Like our Creamy Garlic Mushroom Meatballs, you can also use cream of mushroom or cream of celery soup in this recipe.

 For the Cheese – Use whatever you have on hand.
 Parmesan, cheddar, and mozzarella all work for this casserole.